jakeFeldman/strapi-provider-upload-azure-storage/README.md

 When `serviceBaseURL` is not provided, default `https://${account}.blob.core.windows.net` will be used.

 `cdnBaseURL` is optional, it is useful when using CDN in front of your storage account.
 Images will be returned with the CDN URL instead of the storage account URL.

+`defaultCacheControl` is optional.
+It is useful when you want to allow clients to use a cached version of the file.
+Azure storage will return this value in the [`Cache-Control` HTTP-header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control?retiredLocale=de) of the response.

 ## Contributing